 Figure 3 Computed tomography images of case 2.
-A: The axial view of thoracic CT indicated aspiration pneumonia; B: The axial view of abdominal CT demonstrates extensive dilatation of stomach and proximal duodenum (cross), between the superior mesenteric artery (arrow head) and the aorta.
-CT: Computed tomography
+A: The axial view of thoracic computed tomography (CT) indicated aspiration pneumonia; B: The axial view of abdominal CT demonstrates extensive dilatation of stomach and proximal duodenum (cross), between the superior mesenteric artery (arrow head) and the aorta.